glurth/TileBasedPathFinding/README.md

 # Pathfinding Library for Unity

-This repository provides a flexible and extensible pathfinding library for Unity, designed to work with tile-based maps.
+This repository provides a generic pathfinding library for Unity, designed to work with any shape of tile-based maps.
 The library includes interfaces for defining tile coordinates and maps, as well as a static class that implements the A* algorithm for pathfinding.
 The main components are the `Eye.Maps` namespace interfaces and pathfinding classes.

 ## Project Structure

 The repository contains the following main files:

-### 1. `Interfaces.cs`
+### 1. `ITileCoordinate.cs`

 This file defines interfaces for representing tile coordinates and maps: